Zou (TV series)

 Zou is an animated children's television series inspired by the books of French author Michel Gay.
 The show was produced by the French company Cyber Group Studios for Disney EMEA.
-It premiered on Disney Junior (UK & Ireland) in May 2012.
+It premiered on Disney Junior in May 2012.

 Premise and format

-Zou is about the day-to-day life and adventures of a young anthropomorphic zebra, Zou (Bizou), and his family and friends.
+Zou is about the day-to-day life and adventures of a young anthropomorphic zebra colt, Zou (Bizou), his sidekick Poc the parakeet, and his family and friends.
 Most episodes contain Zou's name in the title and usually take place at Zou's house or in his backyard.
 Zou lives with his mother, father, grandparents, and great-grandmother.
 Each episode features some simple problem or issue that Zou must deal with, usually with the assistance of his family and friends.